Fintan-contents/nablarch-system-development-guide/en/Sample_Project/Sample_Project_Development_Guide/PGUT_Phase/proman-style-guide/java/staticanalysis/checkstyle/docs/Ops-Rule.md

 - Exclusion configuration using the exclusion configuration file ([SuppressionFilter](http://checkstyle.sourceforge.net/config_filters.html#SuppressionFilter))
 - Exclusion setting using the line comment ([SuppressWithNearbyCommentFilter](http://checkstyle.sourceforge.net/config_filters.html#SuppressWithNearbyCommentFilter))

+When setting up exclusions, you can track the history later with the following steps.

+- Write the issue management number of the issue management system in the XML comment
+- Describe in the commit comment of the version management system

 ### Exclusion configuration using the exclusion configuration file